 Once again, you should not feel pressured to compromise if your spouse is unwilling to negotiate in good faith.
 The outcome of your divorce could impact the rest of your life, so you need to maintain a long-term perspective and consider alternatives if a mediated settlement is not your best option.

 Is Divorce Mediation Right for You?

 If you are contemplating a divorce in North County, CA and would like more information about divorce mediation, we encourage you to get in touch.
-To request a confidential initial consultation with San Diego divorce attorney and Certified Family Law Specialist Richard M. Renkin, please call 619-299-7100 or send us a message online today.
+To request a confidential initial case evaluation with San Diego divorce attorney and Certified Family Law Specialist Richard M. Renkin, please call 619-299-7100 or send us a message online today.